 But it gets better.

 Having a Wise account automatically means you can accept payments with local bank details in USD, CAD, GBP, EUR, AUD, NZD, SGD (Singapore dollars), TRY (Turkish lira), RON (Romanian lei), and HUF (Hungarian Forint).

 You will then be able to use these details to receive direct payments from friends, businesses, or customers from around the world.

-You can also order the optional Wise debit card (review) which means you can pay for things in any currency and get cash around the world without the crazy fees. (get multiple cards if you are a business)
+You can also order the optional Wise card (review) which means you can pay for things in any currency and get cash around the world without the crazy fees.
+And you can get multiple cards if you run a business.